"Human beings are perhaps never more frightening than

 problem or create some ostensibly good thing by some incredibly

-messy, bizarre, protracted evil method.
+messy, bizarre, protracted and evil method.

 MRI doesn't solve the problem of suffering but only increases and